THE SCREEN’S MASTER OF SUSPENSE MOVES HIS CAMERA INTO THE ICY BLACKNESS OF THE UNEXPLAINED!

 Putting psychological theories into great use

-The black-and-white cinematography only adds to the creepiness of this affair, creating shadows and contrasts colors are unable of.
-Thanks to Hitchcock’s manipulating skills we’re left feeling very uncomfortable indeed after the final sequence, where for less than a second we see Norman’s face blend with the image of his mother’s skull.
+The black-and-white cinematography only adds to the creepiness of this affair, creating shadows and contrasts that would work as well in color.
+Thanks to Hitchcock’s manipulative skills we’re left feeling very uncomfortable indeed after the final sequence, where for less than a second we see Norman’s face blend with the image of his mother’s skull.
 Who will ever again trust single men who adore their mothers?

 Psycho 1960-U.S. 109 min.
 B/W. Produced and directed by Alfred Hitchcock.
 Screenplay: Joseph Stefano.
 Novel: Robert Bloch.
 Cinematography: John L. Russell.
 Music: Bernard Herrmann.
 Production Design: Joseph Hurley, Robert Clatworthy.
 Cast: Anthony Perkins (Norman Bates), Janet Leigh (Marion Crane), Vera Miles (Lila Crane), John Gavin, Martin Balsam, John McIntire.